NI-Measurement-Plug-Ins/audio-adc-labview/docs/help.md

    ![alt text](images/instr-studio-meas-config-copied.png)

-5. Select the measurement step click on the paste button as highlighted in the screenshot.
-There will be message indicating that the measurement configuration is applied.
+5. Select the measurement step and click on the paste button as highlighted in the screenshot.
+There will be a message indicating that the measurement configuration is applied.

    ![alt text](images/teststand-paste-config.png)